 If you receive a package too big to fit into your box, a post office will not keep it behind the counter unless shipped by USPS.
 They will also not sign deliveries that require your signature.

 This is a hassle many people experience with PO Boxes.
-But conversely, UPS stores will help you keep oversized packages from any carrier and sign deliveries on your behalf, so you never miss a thing.
+Conversely, UPS stores will help you keep oversized packages from any carrier and sign deliveries on your behalf, so you never miss a thing.

 #7) A UPS mailbox offers a professional image.